Jiuso1/easyP754/README.md

 ### What it is

-A JavaFX app that shows the IEEE P754 representation of the number entered (in both single and double precision).
+A JavaFX app that shows the IEEE P754 representation of the number entered.
 All calculations done are shown.
 1000 decimals are used in almost every operation.

+If you want to use easyP754, clone this repository and open the folder with IntelliJ.

+### Supported precision modes

+* Simple precision (32b).
+* Double precision (64b).
+* Half precision (16b).
+* Quadruple precision (128b).
+* Octuple precision (256b).

 ### Input examples